-Alcohol can thin your blood as it stops blood cells from sticking together and developing clots.
-This may reduce your risk for the types of strokes that result from blood vessel blockages.
+Drinking alcohol may thin your blood because it prevents blood cells from clotting.
+It may reduce your risk for strokes caused by blood vessel blockages.

-However, because of this effect, alcohol consumption may increase your risk of bleeding from strokes.
-This is especially true when you drink alcohol in large quantities.
+However, this exact mechanism may increase your risk of bleeding from strokes.
+It is especially true when you drink alcohol in large quantities.

 Blood clotting is essential when you are injured.
 However, sometimes a blood clot can develop in, or travel to, an artery that delivers oxygen-rich blood to your heart or brain.